Email FacebookTwitterMenu burgerClose thin

 The Notice to Creditors must also inform all potential creditors of the decedent’s death.
 This is in case any of them want to make any sort of claim against the decedent’s estate.
 This is a necessary step to ensure that the executor pays off all debts connected to the estate.

-The standard practice is for the executor to publish this notice in the biggest newspaper where the probate is taking place.
+The standard practice is for the executor to publish this notice in the largest newspaper where the probate is taking place.
 That way, potential creditors of which the executor isn’t aware will still have an opportunity to see it and make their claim if they need to.

 Life Insurance Forms